In a world ruined by a magic war, its only salvation may come from a hero from its past...

 “Maybe, magi are known to use guns to save their mana.”
 She motioned him behind her.
 “We don’t need to waste energy on them.
 If we can get by them without any bloodshed, then we must do so.”

 Damascus took a deep breath as he focused his attention on the men.
-“I hate to say this, but they don’t look like the type that are willing to deal with us.
+“I hate to say this, but they don’t look like the type that is willing to deal with us.
 What do we do if they refuse to work with them?”

 “Kill them and leave their bodies to rot.
 We don’t have time to mess with trash like them.”
 Leda stepped forward toward the raiders.
 “Who is the leader?”